Rosetta Stone Swahili Review: How I learned Swahili

 I hope you found this Rosetta Stone Swahili review helpful!
 If you have any questions, feel free to get in touch with me or try a free Rosetta Stone demo.

-If you are ready to take the Rosetta Stone challenge and find out why they are the best language learning program, take advantage of their back to school sale.
+So are you ready to take the Rosetta Stone challenge and find out why they are the best language learning program?

 Can you speak another language?
 Which one do you want to learn?